 Thanks for the email, first of all!
 While we appreciate all of the email and inquiries, we cannot always get to them as quickly as we would like—and thank you for your patience!
 If you have references to other related websites and community resources that others might find valuable and helpful, please feel free to post on our Facebook page.

 As a collaborative collective of creatives (say that five times fast), we represent a range of experiences and talents as members of the Neurodivergent and Autistic community.
 We believe in supporting positive Autistic identity and fostering and strengthening how neurodiversity is represented and accepted within larger communities, families, workplaces, and educational systems.
 We are also creatively corralled by award winning filmmaker, digital artist, and author Bret Malley.
 As an educator and professional multimedia artist, this project does not get more personal nor important.
-Part of this film will include his own journey of seeking an official diagnosis after his recent ten year old son’s diagnosis.
+Part of this film includes his own journey of seeking an official diagnosis after his nine year old son’s diagnosis.

 Want to support, join the team, get the nesletter, or ask some questions, contact us here: